cds-snc/gcds-docs/src/en/components/textarea/code.md

 ### Apply required attributes

-For the textarea to function properly, always use the following attributes with `<gcds-textarea>`:
+Always use the following required attributes with `gcds-textarea`:

 - `name`
 - `label`
 - `textarea-id`

-### Size textareas to fit response type
+### Size the field to fit the response

-- Use textareas for responses that may need more than 75 characters.
-- Make the height of a textarea proportionate to the amount of text you expect someone to enter.
-You can set the height of a textarea by specifying the `rows` attribute.
+- Use the `rows` attribute to set the height of a textarea to match the amount of text you expect someone to enter.
+- Use [input]({{ links.input }}) for responses that need less than 75 characters.
-- Avoid setting the width any lower than 50% (1/2 width).
+- Avoid setting the width lower than 50%.
-- Use the maximum for responses without a fixed length.
+- Use the maximum height of 7 rows for responses without a fixed length.

-{% include "partials/error-message.njk" %}

 {% include "partials/hint.njk" %}

-### Hide the textarea label

-- Set the hide-label attribute to true to visually hide the label while maintaining it for assistive technologies.
-- Avoid adding hint text when you’re hiding the label or else provide an empty hint string.
+{% include "partials/hide-the-label.njk" %}

+{% include "partials/error-message.njk", component: "textarea" %}

 <!-- ----- Examples ----- -->